-3. Staff characteristics Professional qualifications The following classes of registered healthcare practitioners are permitted to administer vaccines: pharmacists currently registered with the General Pharmaceutical Council (GPhC) nurses and midwives currently registered with the Nursing and Midwifery Council (NMC) Specialist Persons must only work under this PGD where they are competent to do so competencies or qualifications All practitioners operating this PGD must demonstrate appropriate knowledge and skills to work under the PGD All persons operating this PGD: must be authorised by name by their employer as an approved person under the current terms of this PGD before working to it must be familiar with the vaccine product and alert to changes in the manufacturers product information/summary of product information must be competent to undertake immunisation and to discuss issues related to immunisation to assess patients for vaccination and obtain consent must be competent in the correct storage of vaccines and management of the cold chain if receiving, responsible for, or handling the vaccine must be competent in the recognition and management of anaphylaxis or under the supervision of persons able to respond appropriately to immediate adverse reactions must have access to the PGD and associated online resources should fulfil any additional requirements defined by local policy have undertaken NHS Fife approved anaphylaxis management training have undertaken NHS Fife approved training in paediatric and adult basic life support must be conversant with key issues in vaccine management (e.g. safe transport, maintaining cold-chain etc) in accordance with NHS Fife Policies It is essential that the NHS Fife approved PGD e-learning programme is accessed and completed by NHS Fife employed staff It is the responsibility of the designated authorised staff using this PGD to ensure that treatment with the vaccine detailed in the direction is appropriate.
-If in any doubt, advice should be sought and recorded before the vaccine is administered Employer The employer is responsible for ensuring that persons have the required knowledge and skills to safely deliver the activity they are employed to provide under this PGD As a minimum, competence requirements stipulated in the PGD must be adhered to Continued training Maintain own professional level of competence and knowledge in this area requirements Keep up-to-date with information on contraindications, cautions and interactions for Typhim Vi® from the BNF, SPC and PIL and refer to a senior clinician if necessary Annual update of anaphylaxis management according to NHS Fife Policy Annual update of training in paediatric and adult basic life support A 2 yearly update of the PGD e-learning programme is essential for NHS Fife employed staff.
+Professional qualifications The following classes of registered healthcare practitioners are permitted to administer vaccines: pharmacists currently registered with the General Pharmaceutical Council (GPhC) nurses and midwives currently registered with the Nursing and Midwifery Council (NMC) Under PGD legislation there can be no delegation.
+Supply of the medication must be completed by the same practitioner who has assessed the patient under this PGD.
+Specialist competencies or Persons must only work under this PGD where they are competent to do so qualifications All practitioners operating this PGD must demonstrate appropriate knowledge and skills to work under the PGD

+All persons operating this PGD: must be authorised by name by their employer as an approved person under the current terms of this PGD before working to it must be familiar with the vaccine product and alert to changes in the manufacturers product information/summary of product information must be competent to undertake immunisation and to discuss issues related to immunisation to assess patients for vaccination and obtain consent must be competent in the correct storage of vaccines and management of the cold chain if receiving, responsible for, or handling the vaccine must be competent in the recognition and management of anaphylaxis or under the supervision of persons able to respond appropriately to immediate adverse reactions must have access to the PGD and associated online resources should fulfil any additional requirements defined by local policy have undertaken NHS Fife approved training in paediatric and adult basic life support must be conversant with key issues in vaccine management (e.g. safe transport, maintaining cold-chain etc) in accordance with NHS Fife Policies It is essential that the NHS Fife approved PGD e-learning programme is accessed and completed by NHS Fife employed staff It is the responsibility of the designated authorised staff using this PGD to ensure that treatment with the vaccine detailed in the direction is appropriate.
+If in any doubt, advice should be sought and recorded before the vaccine is administered Employer The employer is responsible for ensuring that persons have the required knowledge and skills to safely deliver the activity they are employed to provide under this PGD As a minimum, competence requirements stipulated in the PGD must be adhered to Continued training requirements Maintain own professional level of competence and knowledge in this area Keep up-to-date with information on contraindications, cautions and interactions for Typhim Vi® from the BNF, SPC and PIL and refer to a senior clinician if necessary Annual update of anaphylaxis management according to NHS Fife Policy Annual update of training in paediatric and adult basic life support A 2 yearly update of the PGD e-learning programme is essential for NHS Fife employed staff.